-Importing Data from Vault EDC into Data Workbench
+Importing Vault EDC Data

 With Vault CDMS, you can easily move data from Vault EDC into Vault Data Workbench with the Workbench Export job.
 The Workbench Export job exports your study’s execution data from EDC to the Data Workbench application.
 In Data Workbench, Vault creates a Core Listing for each Form in your study.
 Each time you run this job, Vault updates the data within Data Workbench to reflect that in EDC.